BGP route reflectors, used as an alternate method to full mesh IBGP, help in scaling.

 Cluster list is used for loop prevention by only the route reflectors.
 Route reflector clients do not use cluster list attribute, so they do not know to which cluster they belong.

-If RR receives the routes with the same cluster ID, it is discarded.
+If RR receives the routes from an IBGP neighbor which has the same cluster ID, routes are discarded.

 Let’s start with the basic topology.